GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Context-Definition-Viewpoint.md

 The Viewpoint is used to define context, boundaries, and external interactions of the SOI in the physical domain.

+## Presentation
+The following artifacts support the modeling activities:
+The physical context definition diagram (BDD) defines the elements available in a specific context.
+At least one physical context definition diagram is used per identified context, featuring
+* one block representing the Physical System i.e. the system of interest
+* one block representing the specific Physical System Context
+* several blocks representing Physical Context Elements such as Physical User, Physical External System, and Physical Environment present in the systems context
+* composition relationships attaching the Physical Context Elements and the Physical System to the Physical System Context block

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)